A pensive thinker or an adventure lover, this destination draws everyone towards it.

 Biking ride from Manali to Leh

 Feel the whiff of cold air as you ride through the adrenaline-fuelled passes of Ladakh.
-Himalayas soar high up in the skies and cold rivers meander aimlessly in the labyrinth of its beauty.
-A biking trip that challenges you as you traverse though the world’s highest motorable road (Khardung la), yet soothes your soul with the fluttering of prayer flags.
+The Himalayas soar high up in the skies and cold rivers meander aimlessly in the labyrinth of its beauty.
+A biking trip that challenges you as you traverse through the world’s highest motorable road (Khardung la), yet soothes your soul with the fluttering of prayer flags.
 Embark on an epic road trip set against the dramatic backdrop of the cold mountain desert.
-If biking is your labour of love, then think no further and just hit the road.
+If biking is your labor of love, then think no further and just hit the road.

 White water rafting

-Rafting in Ladakh is like no other - cold gushing rapids, landscapes lined with mountains and the sheer thrill of bouncing in the water.
-You may have rafted at Rushikesh, Dandeli or Kolad, but the one in Ladakh is definitely unique.
-Offering grade I, II and III experiences, rafting can be done on the Indus River and the Zanskar River (which is actually a tributary of Indus).
+Rafting in Ladakh is like no other - cold gushing rapids, landscapes lined with mountains, and the sheer thrill of bouncing in the water.
+You may have rafted at Rushikesh, Dandeli, or Kolad, but the one in Ladakh is definitely unique.
+Offering grade I, II, and III experiences, rafting can be done on the Indus River and the Zanskar River (which is actually a tributary of Indus).
 From short 2-3 hours rafting experiences to 4-day long excursions, there are ample options for everyone.
 You may choose to set up a camp near the rafting site or stay in a hotel nearby.
 The guides are qualified and all the safety measures are taken.